 2) delete the data channel media description if the media instruction from DCSF is to reject the media as specified in 3GPP TS 29.175 [18];

-3) modify the data channel media description if the media instruction from DCSF is to terminate and originate the media:

-- replace the DC endpoint information in the SDP offer with the media resource information on the termination towards to the terminating UE allocated by the MF;
+3) replace the DC endpoint information represented as the attribute lines "a=tlsId", "a=sctp-port", "a=fingerprint" and "a=setup" in the data channel media description in the SDP offer with the media resource information for the termination towards the terminating UE allocated by the MF if the media instruction from DCSF is to terminate and originate the media:

-4) generate and add a data channel media description (media line with the "dcmap" attribute containing "stream-id" parameter set to values starting at 1000 and "a=3gpp-req-app " attribute with "endpoint" parameter set to value "server") if the media instruction from DCSF is to originate a new media as specified in 3GPP TS 29.175 [18];
+4) generate and add a data channel media description (media line with the "dcmap" attribute containing "stream-id" parameter set to values starting at 1000 and "a=3gpp-req-app " attribute with "endpoint" parameter set to value "server") if the media instruction from DCSF is to originate a new media as specified in 3GPP TS 29.175 [18].

-Upon receipt of the re-INVITE request with an SDP offer which contains an existing application data channel media description in which the a new "a=dcmap" line containing the "stream-id" parameter value set to values starting at 1000 is added, the IMS AS shall notify the DCSF about media change request, and request MF to update the media resource if the media instruction from DCSF is to update the media.
+- an existing application data channel media description in which the a new "a=dcmap" line containing the "stream-id" parameter value set to values starting at 1000 is added, the IMS AS shall notify the DCSF about media change request, and request MF to update the media resource if the media instruction from DCSF is to update the media.

-The IMS AS shall send the re-INVITE message to the S-CSCF with the modified SDP offer including the modified application data channel media description as well as the media descriptions of established video, audio and bootstrap data channels, to the terminating UE.
+The IMS AS shall send the re-INVITE request to the S-CSCF with the modified SDP offer including the modified application data channel media description or the original application data channel media description if no media instruction received from DCSF as well as the media descriptions of established video, audio and bootstrap data channels, to the terminating UE.